mrandri19/mrandri19.github.io/_posts/2019-04-01-deriving-gradient-descent-multivariate-linear-regression.markdown

 (a_{11} x_1 + a_{12} x_2 + \cdots + a_{1n}x_n + b_1 - y_{1})x_1
 $$

-in the same way, we can obtain
+In the same manner, we can obtain:

 $$\dfrac{\partial C}{\partial a_{1j}} = (a_{11} x_1 + a_{12} x_2 + \cdots + a_{1n}x_n + b_1 - y_{1})x_j$$
 $$\dfrac{\partial C}{\partial a_{21}} = (a_{21} x_1 + a_{22} x_2 + \cdots + a_{2n}x_n + b_2 - y_{2})x_1$$